-We also provide services such as spaying and neutering for animals who would otherwise reproduce and bring countless more animals into miserable and often deadly environments.
+We also supply spay/neuter services for animals who would otherwise reproduce and bring countless more into miserable and often deadly environments.

-They spare injured and dying animals from terrible suffering and capture skittish strays other agencies have given up on.
-They also counsel animal guardians on proper, humane care and always explain why companion animals need to live inside the house with their families and, if there’s a willing ear, help people make that transition.
+The team also spares injured and dying animals terrible suffering and capture skittish strays other agencies have given up on.
+They also counsel animal guardians on proper, humane care; always explain why companion animals need to live inside with their families; and help people make that transition.

-And they don’t give up.
-Our fieldworkers return to check on animals, replace old bedding, check doghouses, and make sure animals are in acceptable condition and have food and water.
-They continue to educate—politely—and urge reluctant humans to be real companions to their animals.
+And they’re unwaveringly persistent.
+Our fieldworkers return replace old bedding, check doghouses, and make sure animals are in acceptable condition and have food and water.
+They continue to educate—politely—and encourage reluctant people to be true companions to their animals.